-With the transition from original WHMIS to GHS WHMIS lasting until December, 2018 (see below), workplaces may still be using hazardous products with both original labels and MSDSs and new labels and SDSs.
-As mentioned already, if this is the case, employers are legally obligated to educate workers about both original WHMIS and GHS WHMIS.

-In any case, the employer must ensure workers are able to use the information gained through training to protect their health and safety.
+With the transition to GHS WHMIS lasting until December, 2018 (see below), employers may have both original WHMIS labels and MSDSs and new labels and SDSs present in the workplace.
+Again, if this is the case, they will need to educate workers about both systems.
+To be in compliance with the law, workers must understand WHMIS and be able to apply the information gained through this training to their everyday work.